tsuki-lang/tsuki/spec.md

    animal.speak()
 ```

-Traits can also be used like interfaces, where the actual type is determined at runtime, provided they're behind a pointer.
+Traits can also be used like interfaces, where the actual type is determined at runtime, provided they're behind a pointer (be it owned or not).
 ```
 fun make_it_speak_at_runtime(animal: ^Animal)
    animal.speak()
 ```

-Traits can inherit from other traits by using the `of` keyword, similarly to objects.
+Traits can inherit requirements from other traits by using a colon `:` after the trait name.

 ```
-trait DomesticAnimal of Animal fun var feed(food: Self.Food)
+trait DomesticAnimal: Animal
+   fun feed(self: ^var Self, food: Self.Food)
 ```

+Implementing `DomesticAnimal` will require that `Animal` is implemented as well.

-It's also possible to create a type constraint that requires multiple traits to be implemented, using the `+` operator, like `T + U + V`.
+It's also possible to compose traits in a single constraint, that requires all provided traits to be implemented, using the `+` operator, like `T + U + V`.

 Associated types can also be constrained by using the familiar `:` notation.

 ```
 trait AnimalFood
-   fun var feed(animal: ^Animal)
+   fun feed(self: ^var Self, animal: ^Animal)

 trait Animal
    type Food: AnimalFood
-   fun val speak()
+   fun speak(self: ^Self)
 ```

 When instantiating generic traits with associated types, the associated types are provided after generic types, using `K = V` syntax.